Karl Emanuel Klitzsch

 Karl Emanuel Klitzsch, or often just Emanuel Klitzsch, (Schönheide, 30 October 1812 – Zwickau, 5 March 1889) was a German composer, organist and music critic.
 He was a friend of Robert Schumann and promoted his works.
-He was for many years director of music in Zwickau, teacher at the Zwickau Gymnasium and writer for the Neue Zeitschrift für Musik.
-As composer he used the name Emanuel Kronach.
+He was also a director in Zwickau, teacher at the Zwickau Gymnasium and writer for the Neue Zeitschrift für Musik.
+As a composer, he used the pseudonym Emanuel Kronach.